A Good Man

 “Well, you’re not too bad yourself.”

 She laughed.
-“That’s as maybe, but I’m hosting.
+“That’s as may be, but I’m hosting.
 I can’t be expected to whip up fabulous food and greet all my guests, now can I?”

-As much as I’d gotten used to the idea of Clarissa being as normal as the rest of us, I still couldn’t wrap my head around the sheer scale of her house.
-This was actually the first time I’d spent any time in it—usually, all I did was wait in the hallway for Clarissa when I picked her up for a date.
-Still, at least her mom was actually letting me in the house these days rather than leaving me standing on the doorstep.
+This was actually the first time I’d spent any time in the house—usually, all I did was wait in the hallway for Clarissa when I picked her up for a date.
+Still, at least her mum was actually letting me in the house these days rather than leaving me standing on the doorstep.

 “You two look like the cat that got caught stealing the cream.
 Did I interrupt something?”